Heatena/HeatMap/README.md

 - RESTful API

 ## Roadmap for v2.3x
-You love WebMap and you know python?
+You love HeatMap and you know python?
 We need your help!
 This is what we want deploy for the v2.3:
 - [todo] Improve template: try to define better the html template and charts
 - [todo] Improve API: create a documentation/wiki about it
-- [todo] Wiki: create WebMap User Guide on GitHub
+- [todo] Wiki: create HeatMap User Guide on GitHub
-- [working] Authentication or something that could blocks access to WebMap if != localhost
+- [working] Authentication or something that could blocks access to HeatMap if != localhost
 - [working] Scan diff: show difference between two scheduled nmap scan report
 - [todo] Zaproxy: Perform web scan using the OWASP ZAP API

 ## Changes on v2.2
 - fixed bug on missing services
-- Run nmap from WebMap
+- Run nmap from HeatMap
 - Schedule nmap run
 - Add custom NSE scripts section